VedantPahariya/Project-Management-Form/README.md

 Go to `Visualize`-> `JsonDB`.
 Select the DataBase and then its Relation which are mentioned on 6th and 7th line of the `index.js` file.
 You can also modify it for your personal convinience.

-You will see Proper Table with the structured data on the screen.
+You will see Proper Table with the structured data on the screen if some data is submitted through the form.

 ## Benefits of using JsonPowerDB

-JsonPowerDB is easy to use,
+JsonPowerDB is easy to use because of simple syntax and user friendly graphical user interface.